jeslacourse/jeslacourse.github.io/_pages/2016-05-17-california-canvass-map.md

 ### Problems
 #### Data Sources
 *Precinct Information*

 California, more specifically the Secretary of State, does not have an aggregated list of general election votes and voter registrations by precinct available to the public.
 As a result, the 2012 demographic and voter information is sourced through a third party.
-The *Berkeley School of Law* information has aggregated datasets from the Statements of Vote (SOV) and Statements of Registration from California’s 58 counties, as collected by each county’s respective County Registrar of Voters or County Clerks.[1]
+The *Berkeley School of Law* information has aggregated datasets from the Statements of Vote (SOV) and Statements of Registration from California’s 58 counties, as collected by each county’s respective County Registrar of Voters or County Clerks.

-Census Information
+*Census Information*
 There is a modest learning curve that comes with the readability of Census data.
 With some research, there are resources available to decode file names, field names and field descriptions.
 Census data is also laden with concatenations and acronyms.
 Fortunately, the Census has made documentation widely available online.